Thomas R. Donahue: International activity

-Lewis reported approvingly that Donahue "said it was time to boycott South African imports and, if necessary, to prohibit U.S. investment in South Africa."
+Lewis reported that Donahue "said it was time to boycott South African imports and, if necessary, to prohibit U.S. investment in South Africa."

 Donahue was later leading advocate of Cuban workers' rights in his role as chair of the Committee for Free Trade Unionism (CFTU).
 He wrote that the committee supports "the right of Freedom of Association – the right [of workers] to form and join unions of their own choosing, run by people they elect."
 He has also noted that "the CFTU has been active in recent years in attempts to assist workers in Cuba struggling to assert that right – in the face of their government's insistence that only one union, guided by the Communist Party, can represent them, and against the background of continuing imprisonment and harassment of those who think otherwise."

-Donahue served on the board of the National Endowment for Democracy (NED) for ten years between 1997 and 2006, and continues to serve on the organization's Audit & Budget Committee.
-Today, in addition to serving as chairman of the Committee for Free Trade Unionism, he is a board member of the Albert Shanker Institute, and a board member of the Dunlop Agricultural Labor Commission.
-Donahue is a past member of the boards of the Council on Foreign Relations, the Carnegie Corporation, and the Brookings Institution.
+Donahue served on the board of the National Endowment for Democracy (NED) for ten years between 1997 and 2006 and continued to serve on the organization's Audit & Budget Committee.
+He served as chairman of the Committee for Free Trade Unionism along with being a board member of the Albert Shanker Institute, and a board member of the Dunlop Agricultural Labor Commission.
+Donahue was a past member of the boards of the Council on Foreign Relations, the Carnegie Corporation, and the Brookings Institution.

 In 1997, Donahue remarked, "For (former AFL-CIO President George) Meany, for (former President Lane) Kirkland, and I hope always for myself, those issues were always fairly clear.
 Either you stand on the side of democratic forces or you don't."

 Ireland

-Donahue first led a U.S. labor delegation to Ireland and Northern Ireland in 1983 and met with the Northern Ireland committee of the International Confederation of Free Trade Unions (ICFTU) to discuss discrimination against Catholics within Northern Ireland.
+Donahue led a U.S. labor delegation to Ireland and Northern Ireland in 1983 and met with the Northern Ireland committee of the International Confederation of Free Trade Unions (ICFTU) to discuss discrimination against Catholics within Northern Ireland.

-After meetings in Belfast, the delegation met in London with the British Trade Union Congress to press further the case for fair employment principles in Northern Ireland.
+After meetings in Belfast, the delegation met in London with the British Trades Union Congress to press further the case for fair employment principles in Northern Ireland.
 The call for such reform was embodied in a Report of the Trade Union Delegation to Northern Ireland published in 1983.

 During the 1980s, Donahue was a strong advocate for the Sullivan Principles, which called upon U.S. companies operating in Northern Ireland to observe fair employment principles and practices.

-Because of his consistent role in advancing the struggle for human rights in Northern Ireland, he was invited to join President Clinton's 1996 delegation to Belfast.
-He was also named a recipient of the annual Bell and Thrush Award by the Irish American Historical Society in recognition and was honored to be appointed as the 1997 Grand Marshal of the St. Patrick's Day Parade in Washington, D.C.
+In 1996, Donahue was invited to join President Clinton's delegation to Belfast.
+He was also named a recipient of the annual Bell and Thrush Award by the Irish American Historical Society in recognition and was appointed as the 1997 Grand Marshal of the St. Patrick's Day Parade in Washington, D.C.